Sai25Hajime/PRODIGY_ML_03/README.md

 # PRODIGY_ML_03
-We have Implemented a support vector machine (SVM) to classify images of cats and dogs from the Kaggle dataset
+I have implemented a support vector machine (SVM) based on Task-03: Task-03: "Implement a support vector machine (SVM) to classify images of cats and dogsfrom the Kaggle dataset".
+The goal of this task was to build a machine learning model that can accurately classify images as either cats or dogs using a Support Vector Machine (SVM) algorithm.
+The dataset used for this task was sourced from Kaggle and included images of both cats and dogs.

 # Dataset
 Here is the dataset used: https://www.kaggle.com/competitions/dogs-vs-cats/data.
 You will find the photos used in the SVM model for train and test.